efalco777/pic_viewer/README.md

 # Pic Viewer
-Project made for an assessment for Videoslots.
+Project made for an assesment for Videoslots.

 ## SDK
 Flutter sdk version used: 3.7.5.